syncfusion-content/javascript-docs/js/Schedule/data-binding.md

 <tr>
 <td>
 priority<br/><br/></td><td>
-Binds the name of the priority field and its related validation rules, which indicates the priority (high, low, medium and none) of the appointments.
+Binds the name of the priority field, its related validation rules and also indicates the priority (high, low, medium and none) of the appointments.
 This field should be bind to the Scheduler, when <b>prioritySettings.enable</b> is set to true.<br/><br/></td></tr>
 <tr>
 <td>
 resourceFields<br/><br/></td><td>